Vanilla-OS/website/_posts/2023-06-11-vanilla-os-orchid-devlog.md

 ## Apx v2 and VSO v2

-Apx and VSO (Vanilla System Operator) have always been different utilities with nothing in common.
-It is changing in Vanilla OS Orchid, where the two tools collaborates to cover a wide range of use cases.
+Apx and VSO (Vanilla System Operator) have so far been different utilities with nothing in common.
+This is changing in Vanilla OS Orchid, where both tools will work together to cover a wide range of use cases.

 ### Apx, as a developer tool